MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 <img src="https://i.imgur.com/1vNX6Ux.jpg" width="25%" />

 In one of the worst storms that ever hit the coast of Massachusetts (USA), two oil tankers split in half.
-This book is the young readers edition of the story about one of the most dangerous rescues in US Coast Guard history.
+This book is the young readers edition of the story one of the most dangerous rescues in US Coast Guard history.
 (Lexile 1140L)
 Strongly recommend the movie by the same name.

 <a href="https://www.bookdepository.com/Finest-Hours-Young-Readers-Edition-Michael-J-Tougias/9780805097641?ref=grid-view&qid=1674482601270&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1034069963" rel="nofollow">Buy on Orell Füssli</a>

+## Fiction